 Sounds strange?
 Those are two words most people do not interconnect with each other.
 But upon hearing the term, you can associate the word blue with the ocean and the word carbon makes you think of carbon dioxide.
 So you probably do know a little about it.

-Blue carbon is simply carbon that is stored in the Earths Ocean and coastal ecosystems.
+Blue Carbon is simply the carbon that is stored in the Earth’s Ocean and coastal ecosystems.
 You have no doubt heard that Carbon dioxide is a greenhouse gas produced mainly through human activities, for example, the burning of fossil fuels or car exhaust.
 These gasses are changing the world’s climate in a negative way.
-Now, in order to decrease the impact of greenhouse gasses, the ocean and coastal ecosystems naturally reduce the effect through sequestration, which makes the ocean a very (significant/viable?) source.
+Now, in order to decrease the impact of greenhouse gasses, the ocean and coastal ecosystems naturally reduce the effect through capturing and storing carbon, which makes the ocean a very significant factor in the global climate.

 The Importance of Blue Carbon

 The ocean and the coastal ecosystems are important for the uptake of carbon.
 Damage to these ecosystems poses a great risk.
 Not only are habitats lost but also an enormous amount of carbon is released into the atmosphere, increasing the levels of greenhouse gasses.